Aerobird98/limen/README.md

 freeState(&state);
 ```

-For a more complete usage example, consult with the `main.c` file which contains the command-line- and REPL implementations of a possible interpreter.
+For a more complete usage-sample, consult with the `main.c` file which contains an implementation of a possible interpreter.

 ## Get, Compile & Conquer